hl7au/au-fhir-base/input/intro-notes/StructureDefinition-medication-long-term-intro.md

 ### Usage Notes

+**Profile specific implementation guidance:**
-The value of this extension is 'true' if the medication is for long term use.
+- Set to "true" if a medication is for long term use.